Leviathan in popular culture: Video games

 In the game series Gears of War the Leviathan was a species of aquatic animals that lived in bodies of deep water and later on the surface, feared by another enemy, the Locust, who would not go near their territory.

 In Skullgirls, Leviathan is a bony serpent parasite who assists the undead character Squigly, having more of a mutual bond than a parasitic one.
 He often uses fire and other dragon-related attacks to help her in her battles.

 Leviathan's Drift is a location in Darksiders.
 The Leviathan is a massive dragon-like creature that appears in the Darksiders II: Death's Door Comic.

 In Subnautica, the Leviathan classification is given only to the largest organisms dominating their local habitat, and is the largest group in the game.
 Most members of the Leviathan class have either a serpentine body shape or are propelled by tentacles, similar to many classical depictions of Leviathans.

 In Destiny, the Leviathan is a massive undersea creature who unsuccessfully tries to prevent one of the game's main antagonistic races, the Hive, from becoming corrupted.
 In its sequel Destiny 2, the Leviathan is the name of a massive, world-eating starship which houses the former Cabal Emperor and is also the name of the game's first Raid, which takes place upon said ship.

 A Leviathan built from an agglomeration of souls drowned in the Styx appears as the final boss of the Wrath area in Ultrakill.

 In Infernax, Leviathan is one of the five elder demons that Alcedor must face to gain access to the Urzon Citadel.

 In Old School RuneScape, the Leviathan is fought as a high level monster, who has been trapped in the Abyssal Sea for centuries following the God Wars.

+In the Metroid Prime series, Leviathans are sentient asteroids responsible for spreading the mutagenic substance Phazon.